nizamiza/nz/README.md

 - `name` - name of the custom element (must be at least 2 words separated by a dash).
 - `moduleUrl` - import URL that will be used to resolve the template file.
+- `init` - init function that will be called inside of the custom element constructor.
+As an argument it receives an object with attached `shadowRoot` and `slots` object that has element slots mapped to their names.

 ## TypeScript